 We plan to improve equal opportunities for disabled employees by ensuring that the Disabled Access Plan includes needs of disabled employees.
 This needs to be an action of the Disability Governor who will report on these issues to the full governing body.

-This table shows the 3 year trend of key data regarding the pupils with SEN met by SAP or statements.
+This table shows key data from the last two years regarding the pupils with SEN met by SEN Support or Education and Health Care Plans.